 Step five is to stock your cupboard after you’ve purged and sorted.

 To do this get out your meal plan, and make a grocery list.
-Grab extra items that are on sale or even just a couple extra of the pantry ingredients you use most often.
+Grab extra items that are on sale or even just a couple of extra of the pantry ingredients you use most often.

 Bonus Pantry Organization Tips

 There are of course a few other things you could do to make your pantry function better or even just look prettier:

 - Add additional storage by adding small shelves or hooks over the top of the door.
 These are great for spices and food storage wraps and plastic bags.